Lung Cancer Screening

 You may qualify for a lung cancer screening if you are outside of these criteria or have additional risk factors.
 Please call us at 626-218-9410 to discuss

 The only screening test proven to effectively reduce death from lung cancer is a high resolution computed tomography (CT) scan of the chest.
 The scan captures images of the entire chest cavity during a single breath.

-Approximately 25 percent of all lung cancer screens will identify a lung nodule, but 96 percent of those will be benign and will not require treatment.
-If the screen is positive, an appointment will be made with the program nurse practitioner, under the supervision of a thoracic or pulmonary physician, to discuss the findings and any additional testing that may be necessary.
+Approximately 15 percent of all lung cancer screens will identify a lung nodule, but 90 percent of those will be benign and will not require treatment.
+If the screen is positive, an appointment will be made with the program nurse practitioner or a thoracic or pulmonary physician, to discuss the findings and any additional testing that may be necessary.

 What if Screening is Negative?

-If the screen is negative, a repeat scan should be repeated in one year.
+If the screen is negative, a scan should be repeated in one year.

 Prevention is Key!

 If you are a current smoker and choose to participate in the screening program, you will be required to participate in a smoking cessation program.